-S….

 ES benefits also of the interest of prestigious organisations, either public or private which have a strong willingness to contribute or benefit to ES results and future outcomes.

 Their contribution will be complementary to the project partners’ work.

 In this framework ANSWARE will make use of its relationship on specific User associations such as: